-Unlike an anxiety disorder, which is often triggered by a certain event or kind of activity, panic attacks have no underlying trigger, making them difficult to predict.
+Unlike an anxiety disorder, which is often triggered by a certain event or activity, panic attacks have no underlying trigger, making them difficult to predict.
 Panic attacks can come on suddenly, causing a feeling of terror, chest pain, dizziness, and nausea.
-For students who suffer from panic attacks, help from a medical professional may be necessary in order to continue functioning well at school.
+For students who have panic attacks, help from a medical professional may be necessary to continue functioning well at school.

 - Medical or mental health professionals in your area

 - Mental health resources and services provided by your school